leafac/leafac.com/prose/playing-the-game-with-plt-redex/index.md

 **Pre-requisites**: [Racket](https://docs.racket-lang.org/quick/index.html).
 </aside>

-[PLT Redex](https://redex.racket-lang.org/) is a tool for designing and debugging programming languages, operational semantics, type systems, program analyses, and so forth.
-When I was first learning it, I was new both to the tool and to programming-language theory, so I struggled with [the documentation and the educational material](related-work).
-PLT Redex is designed after the notation found in research papers, which I found hard to grasp.
-I only started making progress when I identified the familiar ideas behind the tool, for example, functional programming and pattern matching, and this created a virtuous cycle: the more papers I read, the better I was at PLT Redex, but more importantly, the more I understood PLT Redex, the more equipped I was to read papers.
+[PLT Redex](https://redex.racket-lang.org/) is a tool for modeling programming languages, operational semantics, type systems, program analyses, and so forth.
+When I was first learning PLT Redex, I was new both to the tool and to programming-language theory, so I struggled with the [educational material](related-work).
+The main reason for the struggle was that PLT Redex is designed after the notation found in research papers, which I found hard to grasp.
+I started to make progress when I identified the underlying familiar ideas, for example, functional programming and pattern matching.
+This formed a virtuous cycle: reading papers helped me to understand PLT Redex, but perhaps more importantly, understanding PLT Redex helped me to read papers.

-This article is targeted at people in a similar place.
-We introduce PLT Redex for the reader new to programming-language theory, avoiding Greek letters and jargon.
-We (ab)use the tool to play a game of [Peg Solitaire](https://en.wikipedia.org/wiki/Peg_solitaire) and explore the features for functional programming, pattern matching, contract verification, nondeterministic computation, visualization, typesetting, test generation, and so forth.
-It is a fun exercise of repurposing a tool for tasks beyond its intended design, and a first step for reading technical papers.
+This article is for people in a similar place, people with a background in programming that are breaking into programming-language theory.
+To smooth the path, we introduce PLT Redex avoiding Greek letters and jargon.
+We (ab)use the tool to play a game of [Peg Solitaire](https://en.wikipedia.org/wiki/Peg_solitaire), exploring features for functional programming, pattern matching, contract verification, nondeterministic computation, visualization, typesetting, test generation, and so forth.
+It is a fun exercise of repurposing a tool for tasks beyond its intended design, and a first step towards being able to read research papers.

 * * *